Developing Extended Learning Opportunities in Collaboration with Enosburg Falls High School.

 Community mentors take the learning outside of school.
 Through them, students engage in meaningful learning that contributes back to the larger community.

-Projects are the natural end result of the student’s learning journey and provide a vehicle for processing, exploring and creating evidence toward the proficiencies through the essential question.
+Projects are the natural end result of the student’s learning journey and provide a vehicle for processing, exploring and creating evidence toward the indicators through the essential question.

 ELO students should be working on projects that: